 Each device has its benefits and downsides.
 Amazon Echo vs. Google Home.can do some things that the Amazon Echo can’t do, and the has some skills, tricks, and functions that Google Home just can’t match.
 We’re breaking down the things the Echo can do that the Home can’t.
 If you want to compare the two devices in terms of their specs and features, check out our article on the

-Amazon continues to release new Echo devices, including thewhich lets you turn a regular old speaker into an Alexa-enabled speaker.
-The is also coming out, which lets you have Alexa in your car.
-While Google is putting out new Home devices, Google doesn’t yet have devices like the Echo Input or the Echo Auto.
+Amazon continues to release new Echo devices for both the home and on-the-go applications.
+Theconnects to your car stereo, allowing you to have Alexa in your car.
+While Google is putting out new Home and Nest devices, Google doesn’t yet have devices like the Echo Auto.

-If you enable shopping notifications in the Alexa App, you can ask Alexa to track your Amazon packages.
+If you enable shopping notifications in the Alexa app, you can ask Alexa to track your Amazon packages.
 Your Echo will give you information about when your package will arrive and when it’s out for delivery.
-Google Home doesn’t have the same type of streamlined package tracking feature like Amazon’s.
+Google Home doesn’t have the same type of streamlined package tracking feature as Amazon’s.

-6. Create and Publish custom skills with ease
+5. Create and publish custom skills with ease

 Compatible Echo devices can control your.
 You can pause, play, search, and more.
 Google Home can control the power on many TVs, and it can control TVs with Chromecast, but it cannot control your FireTV.
 The same goes for Amazon Prime Music and Music Unlimited.

 7. Control more than 60,000 smart home products

 As of late May 2019, Amazon reports there are more than 60,000 Alexa-compatible smart home devices from more than 7,400 different brands.

 Google states that you can manage over 50,000 smart home products with the Google Home device.
 We know that’s a shocking amount of agreeable products, but Amazon pushes ahead with another 10,000 partners.

 8. Let you shop on Amazon